Penelope Fitzgerald: Legacy

 Fitzgerald's archive was acquired by the British Library in June 2017.
 It consists of 170 files of correspondence and papers relating to her literary works, and of correspondence and other items belonging to family members, including her father, E. V. Knox, and papers of Fitzgerald's Literary Estate.
-Many of her literary papers, including research notes, manuscript drafts letters, and photographs are held in the Harry Ransom Center.
+Many of her literary papers, including research notes, manuscript drafts, letters, and photographs are held in the Harry Ransom Center.

 Literary career

+Early novels and writings

 Fitzgerald launched her literary career in 1975 at the age of 58, with "scholarly, accessible biographies" of the Pre-Raphaelite artist Edward Burne-Jones and two years later of The Knox Brothers, her father and uncles, although she never mentions herself by name.
 Later in 1977 she published her first novel, The Golden Child, a comic murder mystery with a museum setting inspired by the Tutankhamun mania of the 1970s, written to amuse her terminally ill husband, who died in 1976.

 Over the next five years she published four novels, each tied to her own experiences.
 The Bookshop (1978), which was shortlisted for the Booker Prize, concerns a struggling store in a fictional East Anglian town.
 Set in 1959, it includes as a pivotal event the shop's decision to stock Lolita.
 A 2017 film adaptation, also entitled The Bookshop, stars Emily Mortimer as Florence Green.
 It was written and directed by Isabel Coixet.
 Fitzgerald won the 1979 Booker Prize with Offshore, a novel set among houseboat residents in Battersea in 1961.
 Human Voices (1980) fictionalises wartime life at the BBC, while At Freddie's (1982) depicts life at a drama school.